freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/tutorials/make-a-3d-scan-game-ready/2-mesh-retopology.md

 >
 > In short, since we're not purists and are working on game assets, some triangles are fine.

 So you got your mesh.
 Spend some time fine-tuning it.
-Rotate, and check if there are any important angles that look too blocky.
+Rotate, and check if there are any important angles where the silhouette looks jagged.
 Add more geometry if needed, but also keep in mind the distance from which your toy will be typically rendered (probably no one will zoom-in fully on your model during game play).

 Now let's [bring back the details of the original geometry](xref:tutorial_3d_scan_3).